Auxeno/pig-dynamic-programming/README.md

 The centerpiece of this project is a generalized policy iteration (GPI) algorithm that computes the optimal strategy for playing Pig.
 This strategy is then visualized in a 3D surface plot, allowing for an intuitive understanding of the optimal policy across different game states.

-## Prerequisites
-You should have the following installed:

-- Python 3.7+
-- NumPy
-- Plotly

 ## Viewing the Project
 This project is a Jupyter notebook and is best viewed on nbviewer: